 Discharge Instructions for Heart Attack

 You have had a heart attack (acute myocardial infarction).
 A heart attack occurs when a vessel that sends blood to your heart suddenly becomes blocked.
+This causes your heart not to work as well as it should.
 Follow these guidelines for home care and lifestyle changes.

 - Remember that recovery after a heart attack takes time.
 Plan to rest for at least 4 to 8 weeks while you recover.
 Then return to normal activity when your doctor says it's OK.

 - Tell your doctor if you are feeling depressed.
 Feelings of sadness are common after a heart attack.
-But it is important to speak to someone if you are feeling overwhelmed by these feelings.
+But it is important to speak to someone or seek counseling if you are feeling overwhelmed by these feelings.